Scotland - Day 4 : Off road

 We crossed this river using a small bridge

 We started over a marked path and took a detour along the river to reach a bridge.
 It was about 9 when we got there.
 There were two tents of fellow hikers who were still eating breakfast.
 I usually don't leave before 9 either.
 However, today we didn't have time to take it slow, as we needed to walk as far as possible to reach the train in time.
 Until the bridge Nic was fine, even though we had to wait a few times.
-Afterwards we followed a stream uphill, the valley was filled with tussocks and swampy sections.
+Afterwards we followed a stream uphill through a valley filled with tussocks and swampy sections.
 Nic's ankles hurt increasingly more.
 He finally told us he had surgery on both ankles and one knee.
 None of us knew, otherwise we would have planned an easier route.
 By now we didn't really have another choice except to keep going.
 Apart from his ankles Nic's blisters were also bleeding.

 We took a group photo at a turn in the river

-The next 5 kilometers would be flat, then we would climb for 2 kilometers, then have 2 more flat kilometers over a mountain plateau and then descended for 1 more.
+The next 5 kilometers would be flat, then we would climb for 2 kilometers, then have 2 more flat kilometers over a mountain plateau and then needed to descend for 1 more.
 That didn't seem like much as it was only 10 o'clock.
 Unfortunately Nic was feeling worse and worse, he felt especially bad when the route was going up, down, or wasn't level; which was basically all the time.

-The valley without a path
+The valley without a trail

-Today's route was one of the nicest.
+This day's scenery was one of the nicest.

 Climbing out of the valley